 One of the things he enjoys the most about working in locums is the people.
 “I’ve really enjoyed meeting people, and it seems like every state, every regional hospital is kind of battling the same problems,” Dr. Ning says.
 “To me, it’s been very enjoyable just with the patients I’ve met and the staff that I’ve worked with.
 People are just appreciative.”

+Do you know a locums who is doing great things?
+Share their story in the comments below.
 To learn more about how locum tenens can help you pursue your passion, give us a call at 954.343.3050 or view today’s locum tenens job opportunities.